-But now as soon as a pumpkin spice anything is back on the menu at Starbucks, you know that stores are decorated for the holidays, and Christmas sales are being touted as “Pre-Pre-Black Friday Bonus Days.”
+But now, as soon as a pumpkin spice anything is back on the menu at Starbucks, you know that stores are decorating for the holidays, and Christmas sales are being touted as “Pre-Pre-Black Friday Bonus Days.”

-If your budget this year requires you to cut back on holiday spending, or you just want a less gift-focused Christmas, and you plan to buy people fewer gifts, or no gifts this year, the best time to tell them is NOW.
-It’s easier for them to accept the change in your annual gift-giving tradition before an early sale item catches their eye as the perfect gift for you than after the bow is already on the box!
+If your budget requires you to cut back on holiday spending, or you just want a less gift-focused Christmas, and you plan to buy people fewer gifts or no gifts this year, the best time to tell them is NOW.
+It’s easier for them to accept the change in your annual gift-giving tradition before an early sale item catches their eye as the perfect gift for you than after they’ve put a bow on their box!

-How do you get others to agree to not exchanging gifts this year?
+How do you get others to agree to not exchange gifts this year?

 What do you say if someone gives you a gift after promising not to?